OCamlPro/drom/docs/sphinx/_sources/commands.rst.txt

        install
            Build & install the project in the local opam switch _opam

-       new
+       package
+           Create or update a package within a project

+       project
-           Create an initial project
+           Create or update a project

        publish
            Generate a set of packages from all found drom.toml files